brikis98/yevgeniy-brikman-homepage/_posts/2023-03-15-working-backwards.md

 - Input metrics are those that you can influence directly.
 - If you influence input metrics correctly, they lead to the output metrics you want.
 - Input metrics are leading indicators, so they are better predictors of the future, and let you identify issues far earlier than output metrics, which are lagging indicators.
 - Input metrics typically describe things that customers care about: e.g., product availability, prices, shipping.
-Output metrics typically describe things that the company cares about (e.g., revenue, profit, etc), but customers don't care about those at all.
+Output metrics typically describe things that the company cares about (e.g., revenue, profit, etc.), but customers don't care about those at all.
 Amazon's belief is that the long-term interests of the company and its shareholders are perfectly aligned with the interests of the customers, so you're better off focusing on the metrics aligned to customer success.

 The key question is _which_ input metrics should you optimize for?
 That is, which input metrics that, as you modify them, best lead to the outputs you desire?
 It can take a lot of trial and error to figure this out.
 Here's an example from Amazon: